Quaternifiations and extensions of current algebras on S^3: Introduction

-The set of smooth mappings from a manifold to a Lie algebra has been a subject of investigation both from a purely mathematical standpoint and from quantum field theory.
-In quantum field theory they appear as a current algebra or an infinitesimal gauge transformation group.
-Loop algebras are the simplest example.
-Loop algebras and their representation theory have been fully worked out.
-A loop algebra valued in a simple Lie algebra or its complexification turned out to behave like a simple Lie algebra and the highly developed theory of finite dimensional Lie algebra was extended to such loop algebras.
-Loop algebras appear in the simplified model of quantum field theory where the space is one-dimensional and many important facts in the representation theory of loop algebra were first discovered by physicists.
-As is well known A. Belavin et al. \cite{BPZ} constructed two-dimensional conformal field theory based on the irreducible representations of Virasoro algebra.
-It turned out that in many applications to field theory one must deal with certain extensions of the associated loop algebra rather than the loop algebra itself.
-The central extension of a loop algebra is called an affine Lie algebra and the highest weight theory of finite dimensional Lie algebra was extended to this case. \cite{K}, \cite{K-W}, \cite{P-S} and \cite{W} are good references to study these subjects.
 In this paper we shall investigate a generalization of affine Lie algebras to the Lie algebra of mappings from three-sphere \(S^3\) to a Lie algebra.
 As an affine Lie algebra is a central extension of the Lie algebra of smooth mappings from \(S^1\) to the complexification of a Lie algebra, so our objective is an extension of the Lie algebra of smooth mappings from \(S^3\) to the quaternification of a Lie algebra.
 As for the higher dimensional generalization of loop groups, J. Mickelsson introduced an abelian exension of current groups \(Map(S^3,SU(N))\) for \(N\geq 3\), \cite{M}.
 It is related to the Chern-Simons function on the space of \(SU(N)\)-connections and the associated current algebra \( Map(S^3,su(N))\) has an abelian extension \( Map(S^3,su(N))\oplus {\cal A}_3^{\ast}\) by the affine dual of the space \({\cal A}_3\) of connections over \(S^3\), \cite{Ko4}.
 In \cite{P-S} it was shown that, for any smooth manifold \(M\) and a simple Lie algebra \(\mathfrak{g}\), there is a universal central extension of the Lie algebra \(Map(M,\mathfrak{g})\).
-The kernel of the extension is given by the space of \(\mathfrak{g}\) valued 1-forms modulo exact 1-forms; \(\Omega^1(M)/d\Omega^0(M)\).
+The kernel of the extension is given by the space of complex valued 1-forms modulo exact 1-forms; \(\Omega^1(M)/d\Omega^0(M)\).
 It implies that any extension is a weighted linear combination of extensions obtained as a pull back of the universel extension of the loop algebra \(L\mathfrak{g}\) by a smooth loop \(f:S^1\longrightarrow M\).
 While two-dimensional conformal field theory is based on this central extension, we would like to provide a mathematical tool that could help constructing a four-dimensional conformal field theory.
 This is why we are dealing with central extensions of the Lie algebra of smooth mappings from \(S^3\) to the quaternification of a Lie algebra.
 Now we shall give a brief explanation of each section.

 Let \( \mathbf{H}\) be the quaternion numbers.
 In this paper we shall denote a quaternion \(a+jb\in \mathbf{H}\) by \(\left( \right)\).
 This comes from the identification of \( \mathbf{H}\) with the matrix algebra